rcmdnk/multi_clipboard/README.md

         export CLXOS="pbcopy"
       fi
     fi

-At least SCREENEXCHANGE is necessary to use multi_clipboard.
-Others are options.

 Note 1): SCREENEXCHANGE must be set in .bashrc
          or you must remove the bufferfile definition line from .screenrc